Home

 The key is reciprocity and alignment.
 Find authors in your niche and offer something valuable in return — even if it’s just helping share their promo.

-In practical terms… if you’ve got 300 people on your mailing list, Facebook page, Twitter account, whatever….
+In practical terms… if you’ve got 300 people on your mailing list, Facebook page, X/Twitter account, Instagram account, or wherever else you reach readers…

 And you find 3 other people with a similar reach…